ruthyklein/PracticumProject/README.md

 ## Credits

-This project was created as part of a screening practicum.
-Credits to the contributors involved in its development.
+This project was created by Ruth Klein as part of a screening practicum.
+We would like to acknowledge the valuable contributions of all those involved in its development.

-Thank you for considering the employee management system project.
-We hope this will serve as a learning experience for you.
-Successfully!
-Ruth Klein 2024

-r0583226266@gmail.com
+## Contact:
+For more help or questions, see the project documentation or contact the development team at r0583226266@gmail.com Enjoy using the employee management system!